© 2018 Greg & Sylvia RAY

 There was a large galvanised iron building erected where Messrs W. Winn & Co building now stands on the corner of Brown and Hunter Streets.
 Mr Gates kept a grocery business there.
 It was burnt down and then the Hunter River Hotel was erected in its place.
 This hotel was kept by Mr A. Kerkaldy.
 At the rear, on land facing Brown Street corner, Messrs Moyes and Donald had a large engineering works.
 This property is now occupied by Messrs W. Winn & Co.
 Also on the corner of King and Brown Streets, Mr W. Henderson had a timber yard.
 It was moved to the opposite corner where Messrs J. Barker building are now erected and in place of it Mr Henderson erected a large brick building which Messrs F. Ash occupied until they erected their own new buildings in Hunter Street West opposite Merewether Street.

-Hunter Street, Newcastle, in the 1920s.
+Hunter Street, Newcastle, pre-1920.
 The Bank of Australasia is at the right-hand edge of the photo.

 On the corner of Crown Street there was an old galvanised iron one-storey hotel.
 It had a half round shaped roof.
 The shape of the building was like a cottage with gable end and verandah in front of the residence.
 The gable was built up to street.
 This hotel was kept by Mr Abernathy.
 Where the bar was many years ago, the Banking Co sold the corner to Messrs J. Ireland.
 They built a large grocery premises which was again pulled down and the present Oxford Hotel [now the Lucky Country] stands.
 Messrs R. Bryant and Messrs Lewis and Thomas bought frontage to Hunter Street between the Bank and Messrs J. Ireland’s property.